-Yes, KSDE purchased a subscription to ASQ Online.
+Yes, the KSDE contract with Brookes Publishing includes a subscription for schools and community-based organizations to ASQ Online.
 After you purchase the required ASQ products (ASQ-3 and ASQ:SE-2 Starter Kits), you will find a keycode on the inside flap of each box.
 This keycode allows access to the questionnaires once the Program Administrator has logged in and registered you as a provider.